snp306/Joyness/README.md

 Known Issues
 ------------
-Mouse sensitivity is dependand on screen resolution, if set too low limits the onscreen virtual joystick range.
+Mouse sensitivity is dependant on screen resolution, if set too low limits the onscreen virtual joystick range.

-snp306